govau/content-guide/_punctuation-grammar/capitalisation.md

 - the Treasury
 - the Crown
 - the House, when referring to either parliamentary chamber
-- the Budget --- budget provisions, the budgetary process, successive budgets.
+- the Budget --- budget provisions, the budgetary process, successive budgets
 - Parliament House
 - Australia Post
-- Australian Government, but then the government.
+- Australian Government, but then the government
 "
 %}